istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

     $ export PROXY_IP=$(kubectl get pod -n external -l app=squid -o jsonpath={.items..podIP})
     {{< /text >}}

-1. Define an environment variable to hold the port of your proxy.
+1. Define an environment variable to store the port of your proxy.
 The deployment of Squid in this example uses port 3128.

     {{< text bash >}}